Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 It is not language learning myths.

 Language learning is complex, and mastering any language takes time.
-Sadly, there is no shortcut, at least not in my knowledge.
+Sadly, there is no shortcut, at least not to my knowledge.

 Most people underestimate the time needed to learn a language properly.